xmidt-org/docs/content/docs/operating/getting_started/tr1d1um.md

 ```yaml
 targetURL: http://SCYTALE_HOSTNAME:PRIMARY_PORT
 ```
-Where HOSTNAME is you DNS record or docker container or ip address.
+Where SCYTALE_HOSTNAME is your DNS record, docker container, or ip address listening on the PRIMARY_PORT.

 _**NOTE**_: if you have domain or host certificates available, we recommend always running the service (and all components in the service) in https mode.